MicrosoftDocs/security/compass/identity.md

 People are a critical part of your defense, so ensure they have the knowledge and skills to avoid and resist attacks will reduce your overall organizational risk.

-You can use [Attack Simulator in Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/attack-simulator) or any number of third-party offerings.
+You can use [Attack simulation training in Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/attack-simulation-training-get-started) or any number of third-party offerings.

 ## Next step